Terms & Policies

 LOCAL PAYMENT METHOD PROCESSING TERMS

-You agree that the following additional terms will apply.
+You agree that the following additional terms will apply in connection with all Local Payment Methods.

 Subject to these Terms, you may use, access and utilise the Local Payment Method to accept payments from Local Payment Users for sales of your goods and/or services.